 MDM – Necessary but not Sufficient

 Alphabets and words are the building blocks for communication.
-However, it is the user who applies rules of meaning and grammar to frame right sentences to use words in the appropriate context.
-The onus of using the building blocks appropriately and communicating the essence unambiguously is with the speaker/writer.
-Having an MDM hub with data that does not integrate in real time with 100% authorship, is akin to having just the alphabet and necessary words.
-Users have to apply impeccable grammar for meaningful, unambiguous sentences from these words.
+However, the user applies rules of meaning and grammar to frame the proper sentences to use words appropriately.
+The onus of using the building blocks appropriately and unambiguously communicating is with the speaker/writer.
+Having an MDM hub with data that does not integrate in real-time with 100% authorship is akin to having just the alphabet and necessary words.
+Figuratively speaking, users have to apply impeccable "grammar" for meaningful, unambiguous "sentences" from these words.
+Examples include:

-The MDM tool alone cannot provide executives with the framework to help construct meaningful transactional content used in business – the everyday transactions about buying and selling goods to customers, producing finished goods and components, pricing products, finding vendors, charging customers for sales, etc. These happen in applications such as ERP, CRM, SCM, etc., that consume Master Data.
+Everyday transactions such as buying and selling goods to customers, producing finished goods and components, pricing products, finding vendors, charging customers for sales happen in applications such as ERP, CRM, SCM that consume Master Data.
 Hence, implementing an MDM tool alone to administer the MDM program will not solve the master data quality problem – it has to reflect in these consuming applications.
 Some scenarios in the business world that highlight this interrelationship of language and word are described below: